semgrep/semgrep-vscode/README.md

 - **Semgrep › Metrics: Enabled**: Semgrep extension gathers metrics for Semgrep, Inc by default.
 See **[Semgrep Privacy Policy](https://semgrep.dev/docs/metrics/)** for details.
 To disable this option, clear the **Semgrep › Metrics: Enabled** checkbox.
 - **Semgrep › Scan: Only Git Dirty**: On by default.
 Semgrep checks when you open a new file, scans, and then displays findings for lines changed since the last commit.
 - **Semgrep › Scan: Configuration**: Specify rules or rulesets you want Semgrep to use to scan your code.
 Each item can be a YAML configuration file, a URL of a configuration file, or a directory of YAML files.
 Use "auto" to automatically obtain rules tailored to your project.
 Your project URL will be used to log in to the Semgrep Registry.
 See [Running rules](https://semgrep.dev/docs/running-rules/) in Semgrep documentation for more information.
+When you change rule configuration, run **Semgrep: Update rules** command in Visual Studio Code Command Palette to update the rules for your next scan.
 - **Semgrep › Scan: Include** - List files and directories scanned by Semgrep.
 This option globally overrides the workspace setting.
 As a result, Semgrep scans all included paths.
 - **Semgrep › Scan: Jobs** - Specify how many parallel jobs of Semgrep extension can run at the same time.
 The default number of parallel jobs is 1.